RyanGupta16/type2write/README.md

 4. Use the Sign Up/Sign In pages for demo authentication (no backend).
 5. Chatbot is available on the main page for instant help.

-## Deployment (Vercel)
-1. Push this folder to a GitHub/GitLab/Bitbucket repository.
-2. Go to [vercel.com](https://vercel.com), sign in, and import your repo.
-3. No build command is needed.
-Set the output/public directory to the root (or leave blank).
-4. Click "Deploy".
-Your site will be live on a vercel.app URL.

-## Customization
-- To change handwriting styles, edit the `script.js` file.
-- To update branding, edit `index.html` and `style.css`.
-- To add more features, simply extend the HTML/CSS/JS files.

-## License
-This project is for educational and personal use.
-For commercial use, please contact the author.